Book Tickets for the Acropolis or “Akropolis”

 The Acropolis entrance fee includes entry to the ancient citadel.
 Which includes the Parthenon and Erechtheion, among other monuments), as well as the North and South Slopes.

-Which include the Theatre of Dionysus, among other features, and a view into Herodes Atticus’ Odeon).
+Which includes the Theatre of Dionysus, among other features, and a view into Herodes Atticus’ Odeon).

 However, there is more to purchasing a ticket than simply knowing the price.